hotg-ai/wit-files/README.md

 # Rune WIT Files

-This repository contains the various WebAssembly Interface Types files used by the Rune project.
+This repository contains the various [WebAssembly Interface Types][wit-format] files used by the Rune project.

 ## Getting Started (Rune)